Stretch Your Legs with These 5 Iconic Blue Mountain Walks

-Retrace the footsteps of famous naturalist, Charles Darwin on his inland journey through the Blue Mountains to Bathurst in 1836.
+Retrace the footsteps of the famous naturalist, Charles Darwin on his inland journey through the Blue Mountains to Bathurst in 1836.

 This route is scattered with plenty of watering holes for you to cool off in.
 Don’t miss Wentworth Falls (which also has a lovely picnic area) on your way to Weeping Rock or Jamison Creek's rock pools.
 And Fletchers Lookout provides stunning views of the Jamison Valley below.